The Health Care Law and You

 - Shop for a health plan with Blue Cross and Blue Shield of Illinois

-- Attend a Think Blue event for free, in-person help
+- Attend a Think Blue event online for free, one-on-one help

-- Work directly with a Blue Cross and Blue Shield licensed insurance agent near you.
+- Work directly with a Blue Cross and Blue Shield of Illinois licensed insurance agent near you.

 - Shop on the Health Insurance Marketplace